Bram Stoker: Posthumous

+His novel Dracula has become one of the most influential and well-known works of both vampire fiction and English literature.
+Count Dracula is also ranked among the most depicted fictional characters of the Victorian era, with over 700 adaptations.
+The significance of the novel and its direct impact on subsequent vampire-themed works led to Stoker being popularly regarded as "the father of vampire fiction."
 The short story collection Dracula's Guest and Other Weird Stories was published in 1914 by Stoker's widow, Florence Stoker, who was also his literary executrix.
 The first film adaptation of Dracula was F. W. Murnau's Nosferatu, released in 1922, with Max Schreck starring as Count Orlok.
-Florence Stoker eventually sued the filmmakers, and was represented by the attorneys of the British Incorporated Society of Authors.
+Florence Stoker eventually sued the filmmakers and was represented by the attorneys of the British Incorporated Society of Authors.
 Her chief legal complaint was that she had neither been asked for permission for the adaptation nor paid any royalty.
 The case dragged on for some years, with Mrs. Stoker demanding the destruction of the negative and all prints of the film.
 The suit was finally resolved in the widow's favour in July 1925.
 A single print of the film survived, however, and it has become well known.
 The first authorised film version of Dracula did not come about until almost a decade later when Universal Studios released Tod Browning's Dracula starring Bela Lugosi.

 Dacre Stoker

 Canadian writer Dacre Stoker, a great-grandnephew of Bram Stoker, decided to write "a sequel that bore the Stoker name" to "reestablish creative control over" the original novel, with encouragement from screenwriter Ian Holt, because of the Stokers' frustrating history with Dracula's copyright.
-In 2009, Dracula: The Un-Dead was released, written by Dacre Stoker and Ian Holt.
+Dracula: The Un-Dead was released in 2009, written by Dacre Stoker and Ian Holt.
 Both writers "based [their work] on Bram Stoker's own handwritten notes for characters and plot threads excised from the original edition" along with their own research for the sequel.
 This also marked Dacre Stoker's writing debut.

-In spring 2012, Dacre Stoker (in collaboration with Elizabeth Miller) presented the "lost" Dublin Journal written by Bram Stoker, which had been kept by his great-grandson Noel Dobbs.
+In spring 2012, Dacre Stoker in collaboration with Elizabeth Miller presented the "lost" Dublin Journal written by Bram Stoker, which had been kept by his great-grandson Noel Dobbs.
 Stoker's diary entries shed a light on the issues that concerned him before his London years.
 A remark about a boy who caught flies in a bottle might be a clue for the later development of the Renfield character in Dracula.